 It likes the scent

 It is likely that your things will have a strong scent.
-It could be the case that your dog has been taking your things because it likes the scent on your things.
+It could be the case that your dog has been hiding your things because it likes the scent on your things.
 This would be more likely if it does not seem to be doing it due to being anxious, it does it at random times and it does not seem to be doing it for attention.

 The cause could be that it has some anxiety and the scent on your things makes it feel safer.
 This would be more likely if it tends to do it more in situations where it might feel anxious such as when you are not home.